 Boots: You should have a good pair of hard-soled leather work shoes or boots.
 A sturdy pair of leather hiking boots will also do for most projects.
 You should obtain these items during your first week on campus since some pertinent activities may start as early as the second week.

 After-hour access to Y2E2

-Students must provide their Stanford ID numbers to the Construction Administrative Office, Room 242, to get after-hour access to the Y2E2 building using the Stanford ID cards.
+Students must provide their Stanford ID number and proof of completion of EHS 4200-General Safety to the Construction Administrative Office, Room 242, to get after-hour access to the Y2E2 building using the Stanford ID cards.

 Students should use home addresses or a box at the Stanford Post Office for incoming mail.
 Student mail addressed to the Department of Civil and Environmental Engineering may be delayed and is not reliable.
 Outgoing campus and stamped U.S. mail may be placed in the designated boxes around campus.